IceHe/lib/mac/setup-guide.md

 e.g. for me

-1. Synchronize the most of the settings via the configuration files
+1. Synchronize the most of the settings via the global configuration files

     e.g. from the dotfiles downloaded above